tiagoleal/tokenERC20/README.md

 # Token
-<p>Create token ERC-20 - Ethereum Network</b>
+<p>Created new CryptoCurrency using a token ERC-20 in the network Ethereum
+and connect in metamask wallet.</b>

 ## Stack the Project

 - **Solidity**
 - **Remix IDE**
 - **Metamask**

-## About
-Created new CryptoCurrency using a token ERC-20 in the network Ethereum and connect im metamask wallet.

 ## Authors